 WEB RESOURCES AND INSTITUTIONS (International and regional)

 A complex online review of Jewish genealogy, launched in 2015, that expands on its parent print publication, Avotaynu, and will host its 2007 through 2011 archives.
+It includes a wealth of articles, links, and other resources.

 The Bet Hatfutsot website also has many other links useful in researching family history.